reflectoring/reflectoring.github.io/content/blog/2022/2022-02-15-getting-started-with-express.md

    3000,
    () => console.log(`Server listening on port 3000.`));
 ```
-When we run this application in `Node.js`, we will have an HTTP server listening on port `3000` which can receive a GET request sent from the URL: `http://localhost:3000/` and respond with a text message: `response for GET request`.
+When we run this application in Node.js, we will have an HTTP server listening on port `3000` which can respond to a GET request to the URL: `http://localhost:3000/` respond with a text message: `response for GET request`.

 We can observe the following components in this application: